-One of the bigger manufacturing business systems-related news of the past few years was SAP’s announcement that it is terminating support in 2025 for its widely used ECC 6 ERP platform.
+One of the bigger manufacturing business systems-related news of the past few years was SAP’s announcement that it will terminate support for its widely used ECC 6 ERP platform.
 Rival Oracle, while not (yet) announcing an official end-of-life date for its JD Edwards platform, has reportedly been pressuring customers to migrate to its cloud platform while scaling back on JD Edwards R&D.

 These situations have spurred speculation about both software giants’ motives, their commitment to global manufacturing industries, and the fate of their customers’ future technology needs as their offering for ERP software support dwindles.
 A few of the loudest voices come from large third-party maintenance providers that call into question the viability of these replacement ERP platforms (especially SAP’s S/4HANA), and offer a warning about the high costs of implementation.